tribalNerd/ptt-manager/readme.txt

 * Complete menu placement control of custom post types
 * Date created/updated and author of custom post types and taxonomies

+= For Support, Bugs & Feature Requests =

+[Submit an Issue](https://github.com/tribalNerd/my-starter-plugin/issues) if you need assistance, found a bug, or if you would to request a feature!

 = Credits =

 [Dashicons Picker](https://github.com/bradvin/dashicons-picker/) by [bradvin](https://github.com/bradvin)